geoffmiller/react-pixel-art-canvas/README.md

-# WIP: Only made to work for me ATM
+# Work in Progess - not ready for general use

 <img src="./docs/demo_screenshot.png">